starlingx-staging/stx-packaging/README.md

 ```
 And put a series file that indicates the order of applying

-## Building and image (WIP as POC state now)
+## Building an image (WIP as POC state now)

-For now we are using
+For now, we are using
 [linuxbuilder](https://github.com/VictorRodriguez/linuxbuilder) script to test
 our package created on an upstream ubuntu image.
 However it has a lot of
 limitations and we are on the transition to [live
 build](http://complete.sisudoc.org/manual/html/live-manual/installation.ro.html#installing-live-build)
 tool.

-In the meantime to test that your DEB file coudl be installed on an Ubuntu
-image you can follow the next steps:
+In the meantime to test that your DEB file could be installed on an Ubuntu image you can follow the next steps:

 Check that only one DEB that does not require runtime dependencies  exist on
 local DEBs mirror: